 With more than 300 years of protein expertise and over 1000 published papers, the following list of experts are leading the field in protein research.
 This group of 17 world class researchers and practitioners make up the iPB Expert Panel, providing key insight, research and opinions on all matters related to dietary protein, health and performance:

-Dr. Kevin Tipton is a Professor of Human Nutrition and Exercise Metabolism at Durham University in England.
+Dr. Kevin Tipton is Director of Science and Research at the Institute of Performance Nutrition in the UK.
 His research focuses on exercise, nutrition and muscle metabolism with emphasis on protein nutrition and metabolism in athletes, healthy volunteers and clinical populations.

 Dr. Don Layman is professor emeritus at the University of Illinois.
 His research focuses on impact of diet and exercise on adult health problems of obesity, type 2 diabetes and the metabolic syndrome.
 Dr Layman’s research has helped define protein and amino acid requirements and the interrelationship between dietary protein and amino acids and carbohydrates in adult health.